 “The creativity and commitment to community of LGBTQA+ young people should be celebrated and admired, and ought to form the foundation for any programs addressing the hostile environment they often face.”

-Report co-author, La Trobe Research Fellow and Director of Rainbow Health Victoria, Marina Carman, said meaningful and sustained action is required to address the key issues impacting LGBTQA+ youth.
+Report co-author, La Trobe Research Fellow and Director of Rainbow Health Australia, Marina Carman, said meaningful and sustained action is required to address the key issues impacting LGBTQA+ youth.

 “It’s important to understand what drives these poor experiences and outcomes, to prevent harm before it occurs.
 We need to build on existing efforts, work toward greater coordination and build the strategic vision necessary to drive home generational change.”